Poland 10 Złotych 2008 400th Anniversary of the first polish Settlements in Jamestown, Virginia

 known, sumptuous financial benefits were presumably guaranteed.

-Had it been otherwise, even though curious to see the New World, the workmen
+Had it been otherwise, even though curious to see the New World, the

 would not have set across the ocean, especially given that artisans of this